We’re here to help…with your migraines

 - Antiemetics that can reduce associated symptoms such as nausea and vomiting

 If your migraines are very severe and/or frequent (you have one on five or more days each month), you’ve tried to avoid possible triggers and are still experiencing symptoms, make an appointment to see your doctor.
-Not only will they be able to recommend a treatment plan, they might prescribe medicine such as propranolol, which can help prevent further attacks.
+Not only will they be able to recommend a treatment plan, they might prescribe medicine, which can help prevent further attacks.